bluwy/QTD/README.md

 - MacOS (Intel-based)
 - Windows (64 bit)

-Once downloaded, unzip it and start the game executable (name starts with "Standalone...").
+Once downloaded, unzip it and start the game executable (name starts with "QTD-...").

 ## Development